Harappa: Chronology

-The area of the late Harappan period consisted of areas of Daimabad, Maharashtra, and Badakshan regions of Afghanistan.
+The area of the late Harappan period consisted of the areas of the Daimabad, Maharashtra, and Badakshan regions of Afghanistan.
 The area covered by this civilisation would have been very large with a distance of around 1500 mi.

-Early symbols similar to Indus script
+Symbols similar to the Indus script

-Clay and stone tablets unearthed at Harappa, which were carbon-dated 3300–3200 BC., contain trident-shaped and plant-like markings.
-"It is a big question as to if we can call what we have found true writing, but we have found symbols that have similarities to what became Indus script" said Dr. Richard Meadow of Harvard University, Director of the Harappa Archeological Research Project.
-This primitive symbols is placed slightly earlier than the primitive writing of the Sumerians of Mesopotamia, dated c.3100 BC.
+Clay and stone tablets unearthed at Harappa, which were carbon-dated 3300–3200 BC, contain trident-shaped and plant-like markings.
+"It is a big question as to if we can call what we have found true writing, but we have found symbols that have similarities to what became Indus script", said Dr. Richard Meadow of Harvard University, Director of the Harappa Archeological Research Project.
+These primitive symbols are placed slightly earlier than the primitive writing of the Sumerians of Mesopotamia, dated c.3100 BC.
 These markings have similarities to what later became Indus Script which has not been completely deciphered yet.